Anth0ny-Magana/FirstRepo/README.md

-Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence.
+Pessimism leads to weakness. optimism leads to power.